openstack-archive/fuel-docs/pages/install-guide/install/0200-install-bare-metal.rst

 ----------------------

-To install Fuel on bare-metal hardware, you need to burn the provided ISO to a writeable DVD or create a bootable USB stick.
+To install Fuel on bare-metal hardware, you need to burn the provided ISO to a writable DVD or create a bootable USB stick.
 You would then begin the installation process by booting from that media, very much like any other OS install process.